paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-029-elections-and-political-activities.md

 1972—Pub.
 L. 92–225 struck out “work,” after “position,”, inserted “contract, appointment,” after “compensation,” and “or any special consideration in obtaining any such benefit,” after “Act of Congress,”, and substituted “in connection with any general or special election to any political office, or in connection with any primary election or political convention or caucus held to select candidates for any political office” for “in any election”.

 #### Effective Date of 1972 Amendment
 Amendment by Pub.
 L. 92–225 effective Dec.
 31, 1971, or sixty days after date of enactment [Feb.
 7, 1972], whichever is later, see section 408 of Pub.
-L. 92–225, set out as an Effective Date note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 92–225, set out as an Effective Date note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-601"></a>